FLOOD RISK MI

 Flood Risk Overview

-30% of ZIP codes in Michigan are located in FEMA-designated flood zones.
+64% of the ZIP codes with FEMA flood-map data in Michigan are located in FEMA-designated flood zones.
 Residents have filed 14,440 flood insurance claims through the National Flood Insurance Program (NFIP), with total payouts of $141.5M.

 The average claim payout in Michigan is $10K.
 Flood damage can range from minor water intrusion to total structural loss, depending on flood depth, duration, and property characteristics.